Molto Grazie, Magnificent Milan

 We spent a total of 1 days in a Milan (really only 3/4 of a day as we arrived late in the morning), but managed to pack in quite a few sights.
 This is definitely a city that you could easily spend much more time in.

-Although I was looking forward to the next stop on our tour (the ancient city of Verona; Cortina d’Ampezzo and the Dolomites; a prosecco wine-tasting, Trento, etc.), it was hard to say goodbye to Milan after such a short but wonderful visit.
+Although I was looking forward to the next stops on our tour (the ancient city of Verona; Cortina d’Ampezzo and the Dolomites; a prosecco wine-tasting, Trento, etc.), it was hard to say goodbye to Milan after such a short but wonderful visit.

 Molto grazie, Milan.
 Many thanks for your friendly hospitality and making it easy for travelers and tourists to enjoy seeing your magnificent architecture – making part of my dream vacation to Italy come true.

 *This article is for general informational purposes only.
 50+ World does endorse these providers, nor does it receive remuneration from them.*